yeuchi/DependencyInjectionEx/README.md

 Definition: In the simplest term, dependency injection is passing an object into a class object. \ This allows dependency inversion and is achieved by creating a singleton that manages the life time of the injecting object(s).

-Dagger2 is the most popular framework.
+Dagger2 is the framework I learned to use.
-It is already demonstrated in RunYasso800 project.
+It is demonstrated in RunYasso800 project <super>[1]</super>.

 Hilt is the new Google recommended framework base on Dagger 2. \
 Included project is most basic implementation.